pepe57/OpenGateLLM/docs/docs/functionalities/budget.md

 cost = round((prompt_tokens / 1000000 * client.costs.prompt_tokens) + (completion_tokens / 1000000 * client.costs.completion_tokens), ndigits=6)
 ```

 The compute cost returned in the response, in the `usage.cost` field.
-After the request is processed, the budget amount of the user is updated by the `update_budget` function in the `hooks_decorator.py` file.
+After the request is processed, the budget amount of the user is updated by the [hooks decorator](https://github.com/etalab-ia/OpenGateLLM/blob/main/api/utils/hooks_decorator.py) attached to each endpoint.
+The request cost is stored in the *usage* table, see [usage monitoring documentation](./usage.md) for more information.